Category: Uncategorized

 Deep Reflection:

-• Where are you tempted to “strive” instead of “abide”?
+• Where do you feel tempted to seek recognition instead of obedience?

 #DeeplyRooted #DailyRenewed